tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 Finally, the `javac` compiler type-checks the quasiquotation.
 Type mismatches would be discovered and reported at this stage.

-The first step has been the trickiest to pull off in this process.
+By far, the first step has been the trickiest to pull off in this process.
 Namely, figuring out which types GHC has inferred for the antiquoted variables and which type is expected of the quasiquotation.